 This Bill was presented to Parliament on 26 January 2011.
 This is known as First Reading and there was no debate on the Bill at this stage.
 This Bill had its House of Commons Second Reading debate on 8 February and was committed to a Public Bill Committee.
 The Committee last considered the Bill on 5 April 2011.
 The Report Stage and the Third Reading took place on 11th May 2011.
 The Bill is now in the House of Lords, with its Second Reading scheduled for 14th June 2011.

-APPENDIX 2: here we reproduce the Introduction to "Careers England Policy Commentary 15: The Coalition's Emerging Policies on Career Guidance" (we do so as it offers the Board's latest statements in respect of Government policy)
+APPENDIX 2: Here we reproduce the Introduction to "Careers England Policy Commentary 15: The Coalition's Emerging Policies on Career Guidance".